crfield18/ColabAlign/README.md

 `conda env create -f colabalign.yml`

+**On ARM-based Macs (M1 onwards)**

+Rosetta 2 is required:

+`softwareupdate --install-rosetta`

-**On ARM-based Macs (M1 and onwards)**, an extra flag is needed that allows x86-only scripts:
+and an extra flag is needed that allows x86-only scripts:

 `conda env create --platform osx-64 -f colabalign.yml`

-This also requires Rosetta 2 to be installed:

-`softwareupdate --install-rosetta`

 ---